GreyLabsDev/ThreeactionsArea/README.md

 # ThreeactionsArea

-Single-page web app for sharing music singles/albums with your audience.
-It was developed for my own single "Unusual" and future releases.
+My personal single-page website.
+It was developed for sharing py music releases, some info about me and my projects.
-Project is fully reusable, just use your own text/links and rebuild web app.
+You can use this project as example for your own web app.

 ![screenshoot](https://raw.githubusercontent.com/GreyLabsDev/ThreeactionsArea/main/scr.png)